progstr/progstr-filer-gem/README.md

-Progstr Filer is a developer-friendly attachments hosting platform built specifically for web apps.
+Progstr Filer is a developer-friendly file hosting platform built specifically for web apps.
 It lets you easily associate file attachments with your ActiveRecord models and removes the hassle of actually hosting the files yourself.

 ### Setting up the Ruby gem